slac-lcls/sfxPhasing/SAD_Phasing/README.md

 Firstly, It passed reflection file and all of the mentioned paramters to SHELX_script.py.
 Whether SHELXD produced heavy atom site pdb or not is judged within SHELX_script.py.
 It appropriate files have not been generated, SHELX_script will force the whole progrma to terminate.

-If the SHELX produced the appropriate files (does not necessarily containing the correct information), SAD_automation.py will arouse the Crank2.py.
+If the SHELX produced the appropriate files (does not necessarily containing the correct information), Se_SAD_automation.py will arouse the Crank2.py.
 No matter what Crank2.py will one of three possibilities:
 1) 'Majority of model was successfully built!'.
-This means the reconstruction is on the right track.
-Further refinement using Autobuild will be meaningful to do.
+This means the reconstruction is on the right track and Rfree value is converging at leat below 0.4.
+Further refinement using Autobuild will be meaningful to do based on users' preference.
 2) 'Wrong substructure or very weak phases suspected: the model building seems unsuccessful'.
-It means crank2 has tried but cannot reach to a converged R/Rfree value.
+It means crank2 has tried but cannot reach to a converged R/Rfree value within the given amount of cycle.
 3) Any possible file parsing or parameter extraction error.
 Developers will inspect it continuously.

-If 1) is the case, the result will be put at the directory in which batch_submission.py locates.
+If 1) is the case, the result will be put at the directory in which batch_sub.py locates.
 And finally there will be a file called "final_result.txt" containing all the successful case and their corresponding R/Rfree value.